-- surveillance by Navy ships and aircraft of suspected terrorists overseas; - maritime intercept operations (MIO) aimed at identifying and intercepting terrorists or weapons of mass destruction at sea, or potentially threatening ships or aircraft that are in or approaching U.S. territorial waters-an activity that includes Navy participation in the multilateral Proliferation Security Initiative (PSI);10 - protection of forward-deployed Navy ships, an activity that was intensified following the terrorist attack on the Navy Aegis destroyer Cole (DDG-67) in October 2000 in the port of Aden, Yemen;11 - protection of domestic and overseas Navy bases and facilities; - working with the Coast Guard to build maritime domain awareness (or MDA, meaning a real-time understanding of activities on the world's oceans), and engaging with the U.S. Coast Guard to use the National Strategy for Maritime Security to more rapidly develop capabilities for Homeland Security, particularly in the area of MDA; - assisting the Coast Guard in port-security operations;12 - developing Global Maritime Intelligence Integration (GMII) as part of Joint Force Maritime Component Command (JFMCC) and Maritime Domain Awareness (MDA); and - operations by the Naval Criminal Investigative Service (NCIS), for which combating terrorism is a core mission area.13
+- Operations by Navy special operations forces, known as SEALs (an acronym standing for Sea, Air, and Land), that are directed against terrorists;4 - Tomahawk cruise missile attacks on suspected terrorist training camps and facilities, such as those reportedly conducted in Somalia on March 3 and May 1, 2008,5 and those conducted in 1998 in response to the 1998 terrorist bombings of U.S. embassies in East Africa:6 - surveillance by Navy ships and aircraft of suspected terrorists overseas; - maritime intercept operations (MIO) aimed at identifying and intercepting terrorists or weapons of mass destruction at sea, or potentially threatening ships or aircraft that are in or approaching U.S. territorial waters-an activity that includes Navy participation in the multilateral Proliferation Security Initiative (PSI);7 - protection of forward-deployed Navy ships, an activity that was intensified following the terrorist attack on the Navy Aegis destroyer Cole (DDG-67) in October 2000 in the port of Aden, Yemen;8 - protection of domestic and overseas Navy bases and facilities; - working with the Coast Guard to build maritime domain awareness (or MDA, meaning a real-time understanding of activities on the world's oceans), and engaging with the U.S. Coast Guard to use the National Strategy for Maritime